What’s being done- plan implementation

 OKI published the Elements of an Effective Local Comprehensive Plan in January 2016.
 OKI staff has presented this Guide at local conference and workshop sessions, including the region’s annual David J Allor Planning and Zoning Workshop and often features topical elements at OKI Regional Planning Forum events.
-To date, 130 copies have been distributed to local communities and private sector consultants.
+To date, 150 copies have been distributed to local communities and private sector consultants.
 For a copy of the Guide or to request a workshop please contact Andy Meyer, Senior Planner firstname.lastname@example.org

 Comprehensive Planning & Land Use Planning Guidance and Technical Assistance

 Tools, research and resources related to the Comprehensive Planning and Land Use Planning are available as a service to local government in the region.
 OKI staff is available to provide technical assistance for specific local planning needs and projects as resources permit.
 In addition, OKI has developed planning guidance documents and model ordinances on special topics related to the How Do We Grow From Here?
 Plan.
 OKI staff will update the documents as needed.
-For additional information and links to the guidance documents, please visit http://www.oki.org/plans-and-programs/strategic-regional-policy-plan-how-do-we-grow
+For additional information and links to the guidance documents, click here.

 Regional Planning Forum

 OKI holds information meetings each year for professional planners across the region, called Regional Planning Forum.
 The forum features a variety of topics that help inform planners about the issues and policy recommendations in the How Do We Grow from Here?
 Plan.
 The purpose of the Forum is to create a regional outlet for sharing information, experience and expertise among planners and those in related disciplines so that we can provide the best possible quality of life for those who live and work in our region.
-For more information, please visit http://www.oki.org/rpf/
+For more information, click here.

-Fiscal Impact Analysis Model
+Fiscal Impact Analysis Model (FIAM 2.0)

-proposals.
-The model has been in use in the region since 2009 and is regularly updated.
+The Ohio-Kentucky-Indiana Regional Council of Governments (OKI) has developed a Fiscal Impact Analysis Model to give decision makers a better understanding of the budgetary implications of land use proposals.
+The model has been in use in the region since 2009 and FIAM 2.0 was launched in 2020 to better address communities needs.
 The Fiscal Impact Analysis Model estimates the costs and revenues associated with land use change.
 It can compare alternative development scenarios within a jurisdiction and analyze effects of specific development projects.

-For more information, please visit http://www.oki.org/land-use-the-environment/fiscal-impact-model/
+For more information, click here.